Spin Induced Geometry: Emergence of Metric and Torsional Sectors from Spinor Source: Materials and Methods

-The representation in Eq. \eqref{eq:symmetric_h} is obtained by assuming that the integration over the derivative index $\lambda$ acts exclusively on the source term $S_{\mu\nu\lambda}$.
-This is physically justified under the assumption that the Green function $G(x, x')$ is slowly varying compared to the localized spin distribution, allowing it to be treated as a constant and factored out of the line integral defined in \eqref{eq:rank2_definition}.
+The representation in Eq.~\eqref{eq:symm_component} is obtained by assuming that the integration over the derivative index \(\lambda\) acts on the corresponding effective source term \(S^{\rm eff}_{\mu\nu\lambda}\).
+This is physically justified under the assumption that the Green function \(G(x,x')\) is slowly varying compared to the localized coherent spin distribution, allowing it to be treated as approximately constant along the line integral defined in~\eqref{eq:hmunu_reconstruct}.